 Marketable securities, which the Company classifies as available-for-sale securities, primarily consist of high quality commercial paper, corporate bonds, and U.S. government debt obligations.
-Marketable securities with remaining effective maturities of twelve months or less from the balance sheet date are classified as short-term; otherwise, they are classified as long-term on the condensed consolidated balance sheets.
+The Company considers all available-for-sale securities, including those with maturity dates beyond 12 months, as available to support current operational liquidity needs.
+The Company classifies its investments as current based on the nature of the investments and their availability for use in current operations.

-The following tables provide the Company's marketable securities by security type as of September 30, 2019 and December 31, 2018 (in thousands):
+The following tables provide the Company's marketable securities by security type as of March 31, 2020 and December 31, 2019: